Laltroturismo... a blessing for body and soul.

 • A novel and exhilarating approach to Sardinia, it may involve several journeys through parks and protected areas within which you can sail across emerald green waters and dive down to see the breath-taking sea beds.
 Alternatively, you can trek, cycle and horse-ride along the beach or take a kayak.

 A private sunset sail is a fun end-of-day treat for the family or a memorable, romantic trip to share with your sweetheart.

 You will be cruising on a 44.5 foot Hanse yacht

-In Tavolara and Capo Coda Cavallo, you will explore one of the most spellbinding stretches of sea in the Mediterranean.
-Meanwhile, in the natural heritage of the Asinara National Park, you will experience the mysterious charm of a century of isolation, during which the island was first a ‘quarantine station’, then a prisoner-of-war camp and lastly a maximum security prison, up until the time when the park was established.
+In the natural heritage of the Asinara National Park, you will experience the mysterious charm of a century of isolation, during which the island was first a ‘quarantine station’, then a prisoner-of-war camp and lastly a maximum security prison, up until the time when the park was established.

-Not only sea but also a hinterland with wetlands.
-The Lagoon of Calich, for example, is a vital lung for wildlife in the Park of Porto Conte - Capo Caccia.
-In Villasimius, the Stagno di Notteri is a home to various rare birds, among which the Peregrine falcon.
-The Stagno di San Teodoro is the permanent residence of the black-winged stilt.
-It is also a home to flamingos, which are also abundant in the Stagno di Molentargius.
-Then there is a strip of Sardinia that produces a distinct feeling of continuity between land and sea: it is the Sinis Peninsula.
-From sea and sand dunes, ideal for navigating in a sailing boat and for having fun with kite and wind surf, you can move on to the Stagni di Cabras, where you cannot miss a day of fishing tourism on the fassois, typical wooden boats.
+There is a strip of Sardinia that produces a distinct feeling of continuity between land and sea: it is the Sinis Peninsula.
+From sea and sand dunes, ideal for navigating in a sailing boat and for having fun with kite and wind surf, you can move on to the Stagno di Cabras, where you cannot miss a day of fishing tourism on the fassois, typical wooden boats.